rdurkacz/lectomorph/latin/whitaker/readme.txt

 Whitaker's lexicon has its own peculiarities but sticking to what is typical or desirable in any lexicon we can say it has the following structure.

 It has no unique index but the primary key field is the lemma.
-It is more correct to say in the case of Whitaker, and more logical to use the stem, but practice favours the lemma.
+It is more correct to say in the case of Whitaker, and more logical, to use the stem, but practice favours the lemma.
 Additional to the lemma each entry belongs to a category of part of speech or a nrrower subdivision - if a verb then the category includes the conjugation.
 Then there is a version code for each entry.
-A version code might in effect amount to being the general and only case or it might be a fine-grained combination
+A version code might in effect amount to being the general and only case or it might be a fine-grained combination of conditions, one of several versions of the lexeme.
 In addition to the version field there is a kind field for eg verbs.
 The kind can be transitive, intransitive, deponent etc.

-Lemma, category together are the primary key.
+An improved schema is needed.
+Lemma, category together should be the primary key and there should be a unique key based on that.
+We work through Whitaker's lexicon, firstly to supply the actual lemma and category according to our plan of the categories and then classify and combine entries so as to have one entry per lexeme.

-To begin with there may be multiple entries for a given primary key.
-When so, it needs to be determined if its a case of hononymy where distinct lexemes happen to have the same lemma and belong to the same category.
+To begin with, where there may are multiple entries for a given primary key, it needs to be determined if it is a case of hononymy where distinct lexemes happen to have the same lemma and belong to the same category.
 In this case the identifier is modified to distinguish the cases.
 More often than that the differing entries correspond to different usages of what would be judged to be the same lexeme.

 Once it can be assumed that the keys are unambiguous, both grammatical and semantic information can be stored and accessed against the keys.
 The grammatical information is about inflections, ie the principal parts or equivalent data.
-The semantic information is the meaning in the working language which has its own structure.
+The semantic information is the meaning in the working language and this has its own structure.
 The structure is expressed in text and the text can be hundreds of characters where there is a range of meanings and senses attached to the lexeme.

 The connection between key and value may be qualified by a 'kind' attribute or by a version code.
 In the simpler case the lexeme itself is governed by a kind or a version.
 Whitaker gives a version code for every lexeme or codes specialised to eech of its property values.
 The kind applies to different to the various parts of speech and has either grammatical or semantic meaning.

+The components in the data are in summary as follow.

 key
-  lemma-category
+  lemma-category (plus occasional disambguating element)

 value
   parts